Lots of first times lately. First time I hear the word concierge. First job, first paycheck.

-First time I wear suit and a tie.
+First time I wear a suit and a tie.
 They didn’t have a suit my size, so they gave me one the next size up.
-It’s a baggy suit and it makes me look goofy.
+It’s so baggy that it makes me look like an idiot.

-The stiffness of the shirt’s collar hurts the back of my neck.
+On top of that, the collar is so stiff that it stabs the back of my neck like a knife.
 My glasses are wonky.
-The cheap leather shoes with ridiculously pointy toes that I bought not that long ago have started to wear out.
+The cheap and ridiculously pointy shoes that I bought not that long ago have started to wear out.
 There are holes in them and I’ve had to glue the soles back together.

-My boss makes me shave and cut my hair short.
-I don’t always remember to shave and the director has even mentioned this to my boss.
+My boss makes me shave and cut my hair.
+I don’t always remember to shave and the hotel director has even mentioned this to my boss.
 If I ever get out of here, I swear I’ll never do this kind of job again.

 People ask me what does a concierge do.
 Well, we are your best pal during your stay.
-We’re knowledgeable, attentive, multi-skilled individuals who will book your cabs, get your theatre tickets, answer all of your queries, listen and laugh to your inane jokes and travel stories.
+We’re knowledgeable, attentive, multi-skilled individuals who will book your cabs, get your theatre tickets, answer all of your queries, listen and laugh at your inane jokes and travel anecdotes.